 Who can use Nimbla?

-Every UK-registered business (including sole traders) doing business with UK-based limited and public limited companies — not sole traders though.
-We are working on that and hope to change it soon.
+Every UK-registered business (including sole traders) doing business with UK-based limited and public limited companies.

 Will I get the full amount back?

 Not everything as there’s a standard deductible charge of 10%.
 We aim to pay you within 30 days once your claim has been approved.